flutter/website/src/docs/development/tools/web-renderers.md

 This flag is ignored when a non-browser (mobile or desktop) device target is selected.

+## Runtime configuration

+Web renderer can be selected at runtime before the app is loaded:

+* Build the app with the `auto` (default) option.
+* Set `window.flutterWebRenderer` to `"canvaskit"` or `"html"` before the app is loaded (e.g. before `main.dart.js` script).

+Web renderer in Flutter is initialized at engine startup and can not be changed at runtime after that.

 ## Choosing which option to use

 Choose the `auto` option (default) if you are optimizing for download size on